johansan/obsidian-featured-image/README.md

    - Description: When enabled, the plugin will attempt to download WebP format thumbnails for YouTube videos.
    - Usage: Disable this if you prefer JPG thumbnails or if you're experiencing issues with WebP images.

-8. **YouTube Download Folder**
+8. **Thumbnail Download Folder**
    - Default: `thumbnails`
-   - Description: The folder where YouTube thumbnails will be downloaded and stored.
+   - Description: The folder where external images, YouTube thumbnails, and Auto Card Link images will be downloaded and stored.
-   - Usage: Set this to your preferred location for storing downloaded thumbnails.
-You can use subfolders like "resources/thumbnails" to keep your vault organized.
+   - Usage: Set this to your preferred location for storing downloaded images.
+The plugin will automatically create subfolders:
+     - `youtube/` for YouTube thumbnails
+     - `external/` for external images
+     - `autocardlink/` for Auto Card Link external images

 9. **Image Extensions**
    - Default: `["png", "jpg", "jpeg", "gif", "webp"]`